 Plus, depending on where you work you can make a decent salary.
 On average, phlebotomists make about $32,000 each year.

 The American Red Cross will teach you the proper skills to become a phlebotomist.
 You’ll learn the educational side of things as well as the physical requirements.
 But, there is more to being a phlebotomist than just going by the book and learning how to draw blood.

-Phlebotomists should have a certain set of characteristics.
+Phlebotomists should have a particular set of characteristics.
 It’s not that you won’t be able to do the job without these skills.
 But, you may struggle with it, and you might not enjoy it as much as you could.